 Timeline of the Process

-Whether this is your refinance or you are a real estate veteran, the closing process can sometimes appear to be mystifying.
+Whether this is your first purchase or you are a real estate veteran, the closing process can sometimes appear to be mystifying.
 This thumbnail review should help you to understand what goes on before, during and after the day that you sit down and sign all the formal documents at Key Title.

-Purpose of A Closing/Settlement
+Purpose Of A Closing/Settlement

-Prior to the Closing Day
+Prior To The Closing Day

 On Closing Day